hm-lang/core/proposals/README.md

 arguments list.
 This choice has two important effects: (1) you can modify mutable argument variables inside the function definition and (2) any modifications to a mutable argument variable inside the function block persist in the outer scope.
-In C++ language, arguments declared as `:` are passed as constant reference, while arguments declared as `;` are passed as reference (or as temporaries).
+In C++ terms, arguments declared as `:` are passed as constant reference, while arguments declared as `;` are passed as reference (or as temporaries).
 Overloads can be defined for both, since it is clear which is desired based on the caller using `:` or `;`.
 Some examples: